wdi-sg/sortify-rails/README.md

 You could also implement one of the other many-to-many relationships in the JSON file- (e.g. weaknesses, next evolution, etc.)

 ## Further
-* Implement full CRUD functionality for songs and genres.
+* Implement full CRUD functionality for pokemon and types (or other attribute).
 * Implement nested routes for this app.